 Consumer Prices Index (CPI)

-The Consumer Price Index (CPI) is the official measure of inflation of consumer prices in the United Kingdom.
-This is currently the measure used to adjust your pension account at the end of every Scheme year when you are an active member of the Scheme and each April, after you have left the Scheme, it is used to adjust the value of your deferred pension or pension in payment.
-The adjustment ensures your pension keeps up with the cost of living.
+The Consumer Prices Index (CPI) is a measure of inflation of consumer prices in the United Kingdom.
+This is currently the measure used to revalue your pension account at the end of every Scheme year when you are an active member.
+Also, each April after you leave, it is used to revalue your deferred benefits or pension in payment.
+This ensures your benefits keep up with the cost of living.

 Eligible children